kraasch/godot-glitch-intro/README.md

 ## demo code

-A little demo scene is in the `./examples/` folder.
+A little demo scene can be found in the `./examples/` sub-folder.

 After downloading the plugin with the AssetLib tab or manually and after enabling the plugin under `Project>Project Settings>Plugins`